Crops > Machinery > Machinery Management

 Table 1 shows all of the equipment items contributed by each member when the joint venture was formed.
-In the example, eight separate items were contributed.
-The table shows the agreed on initial value of each item and the name of the member who contributed it.
-In this example, the members agreed that 10 percent of the value of each item would be considered to be an initial contribution of equity capital.
+Ten separate items were contributed.
+The table shows the agreed on beginning value of each item and the name of the member who contributed it.
+The members agreed that 10% of the value of each item would be considered to be an initial contribution of equity capital to the joint venture.
 Further, the members decided that the joint venture needed to have an initial capital fund of $50,000, or $12,500 from each member.
-The next to last line of Table 1 shows how much cash each member had to contribute, after receiving credit for the machinery equity contributed, to make up the $12,500 initial capital contribution.
+The last line of Table 1 shows how much cash each member had to contribute, after receiving credit for the machinery equity contributed, to make up the $12,500 initial capital contribution.

-Table 2 shows the annual payments that will be made to each member for the equipment items they sold to the joint venture.
-They decided to pay each member 90 percent of the value of each item, amortized over five equal annual payments at 7 percent interest.
-The payments to members total $18,010.11 each year.
-Table 3 shows the equipment items purchased from machinery dealers, and the annual payment for each one, to be made from the joint venture account.
-Table 4 shows the items that the joint venture leased, and the annual payment for each one, also made from the joint venture account.
+Table 2 shows the annual payments that the joint venture will make to each member for the equipment items they contributed.
+They decided to pay each member 90% of the value of each item, amortized over five equal annual payments at 7% interest.
+The payments to members total $59,375 each year.
+Table 3 shows the equipment items the members agreed to purchase from machinery dealers, and the annual payment for each one, to be made from the joint venture account.
+Table 4 shows the items that the joint venture agreed to lease, and the annual payment for each one, also made from the joint venture account.

 Table 5 shows the other related expenses incurred by the joint venture during the year.
 This information was recorded in a separate location, and the totals were transferred to the worksheet at the end of the year.
 Each member supplied the fuel for the field work done on his or her own acres.

 This worksheet can be modified or expanded to show additional information, but the example illustrates a basic procedure for recording and calculating each member’s contributions and obligations.
-The worksheet is available as a PDF or as a spreadsheet available at: https://www.extension.iastate.edu/agdm/crops/xls/a3-38jointventfarmmach.xls.
+The worksheet is available as a PDF or as a Decision Tool spreadsheet.

-, retired economist.
+William Edwards, retired economist.
+Questions?